SeleniumHQ/fluent-selenium/README.md

 # FluentSelenium

-Refer my "Fluent Selenium Examples Blog Entry":http://paulhammant.com/2013/05/19/fluent-selenium-examples for an actual use.
+Refer my [Fluent Selenium Examples Blog Entry](http://paulhammant.com/2013/05/19/fluent-selenium-examples) for an actual use.

 ## Basic Use